-- For non-travel meals and group meals.
-Gratuities should typically fall between 15% and 25% of the allowable amount of the bill. - Catering gratuities would be subject to the same guidelines.
+For catering, non-travel meals and group meals.
+Gratuities should typically fall between 15% and 25% of the allowable amount of the bill.

-- Travel meals are paid by per diem and gratuities are included in the per diem; therefore, these should not be reimbursed or reallocated separately.
-Please see the travel policy - Gratuities exceeding 25% of the allowable amount of the bill are considered egregious and are unallowable.
+- Travel meals are paid by per diem which includes gratuity.
+Gratuities should not be reimbursed or reallocated separately.
+Please see the travel policy. - Gratuities exceeding 25% of the allowable amount of the bill are considered egregious and are unallowable.